sayonaramemori/Full-learning-record/front_end/js.md

 |!== | not equal value or type|

 #### Logic Operator
-> The && and || only return the value when true, not transfering the return value to boolean
+1. The logical OR operator evaluates each operand from left to right and returns the value of the first operand that is truthy.
+If all operands are falsy, it returns the value of the last operand.
+2. The logical AND operator evaluates each operand from left to right and returns the value of the first operand that is falsy.
+If all operands are truthy, it returns the value of the last operand.
 ```java
 // Return undefined
 console.log(10 && undefined);